If you are ever feeling extremely tired and sleepy all the time, this could be a sign of low energy levels inside your body.

 Some energy drinks especially high in sugar content can lead to weight gain and diabetes issues if taken in excess.
 Sugar is the main ingredient in making these energy drinks as it can act as a quick energy booster.

 Besides, relying too much on energy drinks may cause symptoms of sleepless nights due to the caffeine content.
-An overdosage of caffeine is not healthy for the brain in long term and could lead to anxiety and (#Ad)insomnia.
+An overdose of caffeine is not healthy for the brain in long term and could lead to anxiety and (#Ad)insomnia.

 You can substitute energy drinks with green tea although I understand not many people are into this tea.